-- 1) Work with Summer Camp Coordinator to select a youth GSR GUIDE for your Unit by January 31, 2023. - 2) Read Leaders' Guide thoroughly.
+- Read Leaders' Guide thoroughly.
 Be aware of its content.
-Share and discuss regularly with your Senior Patrol Leader (SPL) or Crew President and supporting adult leaders. - 3) Familiarize your Troop / Crew with the camp, its current offerings, and policies. - 4) Meet with your youth.
-Learn their desires for advancement; empower the SPL / President to solicit program interests (both new & old); guide all to make decisions which meet their age-appropriate needs. - 5) Assist Summer Camp Coordinator in updating families about summer camp.
-Communicate all offerings. - 6) Gather individual program choices from youth and submit them to your Camp Coordinator by the end of March. - 7) Make certain your Camp Coordinator submits paperwork to camp before March 31.
-Keep Unit copies. - 8) Assist with gathering Scout & Adult's medical forms.
+Share and discuss regularly with your Senior Patrol Leader (SPL) or Crew President and supporting adult leaders. - Familiarize your Troop / Crew with the camp, its current offerings, and policies. - Meet with your youth.
+Learn their desires for advancement; empower the SPL / President to solicit program interests (both new & old); guide all to make decisions which meet their age-appropriate needs. - Assist Summer Camp Coordinator in updating families about summer camp.
+Communicate all offerings. - Gather individual program choices from youth and submit them to your Camp Coordinator by the end of March. - Make certain your Camp Coordinator submits paperwork to camp before March 31.
+Keep Unit copies. - Assist with gathering Scout & Adult's medical forms.
 Submit to Camp Coordinator and make certain these are inputted into the medical form system by May 31.
-Keep (and bring) a copy of the original medical form from your Units' records. - 9) Assist Camp Coordinator w/ payments online according to the payment schedule. - 10) Alert and discuss any food allergies/concerns with the respective camps leadership / Food Service by May 31st. - 11) Review Check In / Check Out Procedures with your youth's parents. - 12) Finalize each youth's payment to the Unit's camp account by May 31st.
-Checks will not be accepted, and payment must be done via the registration system. - Attend with your SPL / President the Pre-Camp Program Planning Meeting 13 days prior to arrival at camp via Zoom. - 14) Attend as many DWC Camp Director Chat's to stay up to date on all things camp!
+Keep (and bring) a copy of the original medical form from your Units' records. - Assist Camp Coordinator w/ payments online according to the payment schedule. - Alert and discuss any food allergies/concerns with the camp's leadership / Food Service by May 31st. - Review Check In / Check Out Procedures with your youth's parents. - Finalize each youth's payment to the Unit's camp account by May 31st.
+Checks will not be accepted, and payment must be done via the registration system. - Attend with your SPL / President the Pre-Camp Program Planning Meeting 13 days prior to arrival at camp via Zoom. - Attend as many DWC Camp Director Chats as possible to stay up to date on all things camp!